asylve/Sea-Ice/README.md

 ## 2.2 Data Input Pipeline

-Before being fed into the model for training, the following operations were performed:
+Before being fed into the model for training, the following operations were performed on the dataset:

 - Image/mask pairs were split into training (80%) and validation (20%) sets
     - The split was stratified based the the most common class represented in the images
-- Within the training data, images containing higher amounts of under-respresented pixels were over-sampled (eg. copied)
+- Within the training data, images with high amounts of under-respresented pixels were over-sampled (eg. duplicated in the training set to increase their weight)
-    - This helped address the class imbalance in the dataset that would skew a model towards the over-represented classes (0,5, and 7)
+    - This helped address the class imbalance in the dataset that would skew a model towards the over-represented classes
-- Random image augmentations were performed:
+- Random image augmentation:
     - Random flip left-right
     - Random flip up-down
     - Random image rotation by +- 5 degrees (corners we mapped to black in the image and land in the mask)

-This results in an image/mask pair for input like the one below.
+The result is a stream of image/mask pairs like this:

 |<img src="/Images/input_image_mask.png" width="600" /> |
 |:--:|